kelseyde/calvin-chess-engine/README.md

 My aim with this project was to combine my passion (playing mediocre chess) with my profession (writing mediocre code).
 It didn't take long before Calvin became much, much stronger than I am - which either says a fair bit for my coding skills, or not all that much for my chess...

 My secondary goal was to learn about chess programming.
 I have certainly learned a great deal, and I hope that my code is well-documented such that first-time readers can learn too.
-If you find some information is missing or poorly explained, please don't hesitate to reach out and ask!
+If you find some information is missing or poorly explained, please don't hesitate to let me know!

 ## How to Play